kanha-gupta/Stock-price-view-Application/readme.md

       );
       ```

-3. **Run `main.go` to Start the Server**
+3. **Run `go run main.go [URL]` to Start the Server**

+    - Example : go run main.go https://www.bseindia.com/download/BhavCopy/Equity/EQ_ISINCODE_250124.zip
      - After setting up the database and tables, run the `main.go` file to start the server.
 Ensure you have put your preferred URL in the configuration.

 # Stock API Commands